rpatters1/smufl-mapping/README.md

 # smufl-mapping

-**smufl-mapping** is a lightweight C++ library that provides lookup tables for SMuFL glyph names, Unicode codepoints, and descriptions.
-It supports standard SMuFL metadata as well as metadata for legacy music fonts using the format developed by MakeMusic for Finale’s legacy music fonts.
+**smufl-mapping** is a lightweight C++ library that provides lookup tables for SMuFL glyph names, Unicode codepoints, and descriptive metadata.
+It covers both the standard SMuFL specification and legacy music fonts, using a metadata format originally developed by MakeMusic for Finale’s legacy fonts.

-This library is header-only except for a single translation unit and is designed for easy integration via CMake and FetchContent.

 ---